 - Brendan Kowitz’s Real-Time Web Applications with SignalR

-- I was invited for lunch with Scott Guthrie (@scottgu), Corporate VP Microsoft.
+- I was invited to lunch with Scott Guthrie (@scottgu), Corporate VP Microsoft.
 Microsoft gave us red polo shirts with ScottGu JSON print on it.
 We have to wear these polo shirts to enter the venue to meet Scott Guthrie.
 I spoke to Scott about the modern Windows Azure (Skynet in 10 years).
-After the lunch Scott did two impressive talks on Building Real World Cloud Apps with Windows Azure Part 1 and Building Real World Cloud Apps with Windows Azure Part 2.
+After the lunch, Scott did two inspiring talks on Building Real-World Cloud Apps with Windows Azure Part 1 and Building Real-World Cloud Apps with Windows Azure Part 2.

 - I also met Frank Arrigo (@frankarr), Principal Technical Evangelist, Microsoft.
 We spoke about my Windows 8 app I developed last year.
-We also spoke about how Windows 8 is not picking up within the government agencies.
-May be, the government agencies will be more keen with Windows 8.1 as it has a start button now.
+We also talked about how Windows 8 is not picking up within the government agencies.
+Maybe, the government agencies will be more keen with Windows 8.1 as it has a start button now.
 Windows 8.1 is releasing on 18th October 2013.

-- On Thursday Microsoft took all TechEd attendees to the Movie World theme park at 6.15pm to 9pm which was a good break from continuous hammering of my brain with all new products and technologies.
+- On Thursday Microsoft took all TechEd attendees to the Movie World theme park at 6.15pm to 9 pm which was a real break from continuous hammering of my brain with all new products and technologies.